mongodb/mongodbatlas-cloudformation-resources/CONTRIBUTING.md

 ```

 ## IAM Access Error When Previsioning Resources
-If you are having difficulty with IAM access, suggest try registering first with the following IAM role [here](https://github.com/mongodb/mongodbatlas-cloudformation-resources/blob/master/cfn-resources/execute-role.template.yml).
+If you are having difficulty with IAM access, try registering first with the following IAM role [here](https://github.com/mongodb/mongodbatlas-cloudformation-resources/blob/master/cfn-resources/execute-role.template.yml).
 This activates the public registry extensions by first using the private registry extensions.

 The naming scheme  for a MongoDB Atlas resource on the AWS CloudFormation Third-Party Public Registry is "MongoDB::Atlas::[RESOURCE-NAME]".